Priyank-Vaghela/ldrpbot-material/README.md

 # ldrpbot-material
-Curated Collection of Question Paper &amp; Syllabus of the College LDRP Institute of Technology and Research
+Curated Collection of Question Papers & Syllabus for the College Students of LDRP Institute of Technology and Research

 ldrpbot:
 https://bit.ly/ldrpbot